PagerTree/apidocs/source/includes/_integration.md

 Parameter | Description
 --------- | -----------
-name | The name of the integration. type | The type of the integration. d_team_id | The destination team id for any incident created from this integration.
+name | Friendly name for the integration type | The integration type destination_ids | The destinations to route alerts to when created by this integration

-See the [integration object](#the-integration-object) for optional parameters.
+See the [integration object](#integration) for optional parameters.

 ### Returns

-The newly created integration object if the request succeeded.
+The newly created [integration object](#integration) if the request succeeded.
 Returns [an error](#errors) otherwise.

-## Retrieve a integration
+## Retrieve an Integration

 > Example Request